jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 As with the SQL Server Community Edition download you will be prompted to sign in or create an Oracle account prior to performing this operation.
 Once authenticated, click the fat blue "Download Now" button to initiate the install process.

-__INFO__: you can also click "No thanks, just start my download" to bypass account creation/login.
+:large_blue_circle: you can also click "No thanks, just start my download" to bypass account creation/login.

 Double-click the *.dmg archive file to open it, and then drag the Workbench.app icon to the Applications folder.

-__WARNING__: to log in to the Workstation as root you will need the root user password you created earlier.
+:warn: to log in to the Workstation as root you will need the root user password you created earlier.

 ## <a name="mysqluser">8.0 Create a MySQL User Account</a>
 To confirm that all is well with the install log into the shell as the root user and issue the